isabella232/sign-integrations.en/help/veeva/install.md

     ![Image](images/create-display-section.png)

 1. For the two shared Document fields (signature__c and allow_adobe_sign_user_actions__c), update the UI section with **[!UICONTROL Adobe Signature]** as the section label.
 1. Add the three shared fields to all document types that are eligible for Adobe Acrobat Signature.
-To do so, in the Base Dcoument page, select **[!UICONTROL Add]** > **[!UICONTROL Existing Shared Field]** from the top right corner.
+To do so, in the Base Document page, select **[!UICONTROL Add]** > **[!UICONTROL Existing Shared Field]** from the top-right corner.

     ![Image](images/create-document-fields.png)